 Due to COVID-19 restrictions, this position may be required to follow diverse protocols and to work from an alternate location such as a home office to accommodate individual needs.
 During COVID, trainings have taken place via Zoom, WebEx, or JAWS Tandem to accommodate clients that are approved by our sponsors for remote services.

 Working at UB comes with benefits that exceed salary alone.
 There are personal rewards including comprehensive health and retirement plan options.
 We also focus on creating and sustaining a healthy mix of work, personal and academic pursuit – all in an effort to support your work-life effectiveness.
 Visit our benefits website to learn about our benefit packages.

 The University at Buffalo (UB) #ubuffalo is one of America’s leading public research universities and a flagship of the State University of New York system, recognized for our excellence and our impact.
 UB is a premier, research-intensive public university dedicated to academic excellence.
 Our research, creative activity and people positively impact the world.
 Like the city we call home, UB is distinguished by a culture of resilient optimism, resourceful thinking and pragmatic dreaming that enables us to reach others every day.
 Visit our website to learn more about the University at Buffalo.

 As an Equal Opportunity / Affirmative Action employer, the Research Foundation will not discriminate in its employment practices due to an applicant’s race, color, religion, sex, sexual orientation, gender identity, national origin and veteran or disability status.

 - Bachelor’s degree

 - Computer literacy in Windows and Apple Operating systems

 - Experience with assistive hardware and software

-A combination of education and experience or relevant military training may be considered in lieu of an Associate Degree on a year for year basis.
+A combination of education and experience or relevant military training maybe considered in lieu of a Bachelor’s Degree on a year for year basis.